gklyne/monotype_tape_reader/README.md

 [ ] Consider progressive slowing of stepper motor as reading proceeds?

+[ ] Check ordering of row data when multiple detected together

+[ ] Add video frame number to output data file

+## To consider

+## Notes

 Notes: 2023-02-25

-Row 24xx, 3068 and others: still seeing markers between columns, but evaluating correctly
+Row 238, 2418, 3068 and others: still seeing markers between columns, but evaluating correctly

 Row 3201 sprockets missed altogether?
 Traces are there, but not used.